jonchar/ml-python/README.md

 ## Upcoming examples:

-These are in progress and will be uploaded soon.
+These are currently in progress at various stages of completion.

 * Limitations of *k*-means clustering
+* Support vector machines
 * Cross-validation